bridgesense/lampready/README.md

 Vim and Tmux from [YADRLite](https://github.com/bridgesense/dotfiles).

-How to Install this Vagrant Box?
+How to Install this Vagrant Box? (previous version of lampready)
 ---
 * Download and Install VirtualBox from https://www.virtualbox.org